Laughter is the shortest distance between friends.

 |BOMBS AWAY! [morguefile]|

 So sue me.
 I laughed.
 I laughed my silly arse off.
 And then I laughed some more.
 Diane, alas, failed to see the humor in the situation, and insisted on going back home.
 So, no dance.
-We went back home and watched TV.
+We went back to her house and watched TV.
 I learned right there and then how important it is for friends to laugh... together.

 We are best friends.
 Always remember that if you fall, I will pick you up... after I finish laughing.